 The best indicator of which words they’ll search is the job description.
 Ensure that the job title on the listing is on your resume if at all possible.
 Then notice which hard skills — learned skills based on experience and training — appear early or multiple times in the job description.

-Jobscan tip: Career coaches used to print out the job description then use a highlighter to isolate the most important skills.
+◊ Jobscan Tip: Career coaches used to print out the job description then use a highlighter to isolate the most important skills, kind of like the example above.
 Jobscan automates this process by instantly returning a curated list of skills after analyzing your resume and job description.

 More ATS resume keywords and skills: